shalins/shalinshah.me/README.md

 ## Features

 This blog has some very awesome features and plugins located in the _plugins directory.
 Some of the awesome things it can do include:
-- compiling SCSS and CoffeeScript
+- compiling SCSS and CoffeeScript (the current version does not use coffescript and only some scss)
 - generating an RSS Feed
 - a tag generator for custom post tags
 - an awesome sitemap.xml generator containing all of your posts